mesqueeb/vuex-easy-firestore/docs/guide.md

 dispatch('pokemonBox/fetch', {whereFilters: [['freed', '==', true]], orderBy: ['freedDate']}) .then(querySnapshot => {
     if (querySnapshot.done === true) {
-      // `{done: true}` is returned when everything is fetched: return 'all docs retrieved'
+      // `{done: true}` is returned when everything is already fetched and there are 0 docs: return '0 docs left to retrieve'
     }
-    // the Firestore `querySnapshot` as is
-    querySnapshot.forEach(doc => {
+    // here you can the Firestore `querySnapshot` which is returned querySnapshot.forEach(doc => {
       // you have to manually add the doc with `fetch` const fetchedDoc = doc.data()